kubedb/docs/docs/guides/elasticsearch/elasticsearch-dashboard/opensearch-dashboards/index.md

 persistentvolumeclaim/data-os-cluster-master-1   Bound    pvc-37783550-3c3a-4280-b9ac-9e967ab248af   1Gi        RWO            standard       16m
 ```

-- `StatefulSet` - 3 StatefulSets are created for 3 type of nodes.
-The StatefulSets are named after the OpenSearch instance with given suffix: `{OpenSearch-Name}-{Sufix}`.
+- `PetSet` - 3 PetSets are created for 3 type of nodes.
+The PetSets are named after the OpenSearch instance with given suffix: `{OpenSearch-Name}-{Sufix}`.
 - `Services` -  3 services are generated for each OpenSearch database.
   - `{OpenSearch-Name}` - the client service which is used to connect to the database.
 It points to the `ingest` nodes.
   - `{OpenSearch-Name}-master` - the master service which is used to connect to the master nodes.
 It is a headless service.